Table of Contents

 Creating value means the business adds value to the inputs used.
 How much value is added?
 It equals the difference between the selling price of the product and the input costs.

 Is the company successful in creating value?
-We can see it from whether customers are willing to pay a higher price than the input costs used to make goods or provide services.
+We can tell by whether customers are willing to pay a higher price than the input costs used to make goods or provide services.

-And, creating value is the reason why a business exists.
-Without it, businesses won’t be able to survive because they bear the loss.
-Consumers do not want to buy if the product has no value to satisfy their needs and wants.
+Creating value is the reason a business exists.
+Without it, businesses will suffer losses.
+Consumers do not want to buy if the product does not have value to satisfy their needs and wants.

 Take the tire manufacturer as an example.
 They buy raw materials such as rubber latex to be converted into final goods.
 To do so, they need locations for factories, machines to process inputs, and labor to operate machines and factories.
 Then, after the tires are finished, they sell them to consumers.
 And tires cost much more than the rubber used.